What Is Capacity Management – Guide & Best Practices (2026)

 In any case, accounting for the slight differences in this terminology is a thankless job.
 In practice, they will usually be used interchangeably.
 As with the previous comparison, the two terms will be treated as indistinguishable in this article.

-Capacity management is one of the foundational processes of agency project management.
-It ensures that your resources are used efficiently, including that there are no gaps that can disrupt the project delivery process.
 It also aims to achieve balanced utilization, meaning employees are not overworked or underworked.
-This can lead to dissatisfaction, reduced productivity and motivation, and even turnover.
+This can otherwise lead to dissatisfaction, reduced productivity, and even turnover.

 Screenshot of a capacity management tool displaying 'Design Team Scheduling' with team member availability and booking details, indicating an overbooking scenario.